canhnt/git-extmodule/README.md

 ### Installation
 #### Linux
 - Add the `git-extmodule` to the $PATH
+- Alternatively, run `git config --global alias.extmodule !/path/to/git-extmodule`.
+Note the exclamation mark.
+This has the advantage that you get some tab completion on the command line.

 #### Windows
 - Copy the `git-extmodule` to `%PROGRAMFILES%\Git\mingw64\libexec\git-core`

 ### Usages